Cham Islands

 By Public Ferry

-If you’re looking for a more budget-friendly option, you can take a public ferry from Hoi An to the Cham Islands.
-The ferry departs from Cua Dai Beach, and the journey takes about an hour.
-The ferry schedule can be unpredictable, so it’s best to check the departure times in advance.
-Keep in mind that the public ferry can get crowded, especially during peak tourist season.
+For a budget-friendly option, take the public ferry from Cua Dai Beach.
+The journey takes about an hour, but schedules can be unpredictable, so check departure times in advance.
+The ferry can be crowded, especially during peak tourist season, so plan accordingly.

 Exploring the Cham Islands